AdeyaOduor/CRUDjs/README.md

 // place "start": "nodemon index.js", inside package.json file under the scripts before "tests".

-// Create a new folder called routes and a new file called users.js inside the routes folder
+// Create a new folder called routes and a new file called users.js inside the routes folder npm start //starts server

+// copy your API URL, http://localhost:5000/users, and paste it either on Postman or in browser to test the GET method {browsers only tests GET requests while postman tests all methods.
+If you are using Postman, you will first need to make a GET request, then paste your API URL, and then click on send.
+After that, you will see the list of users in your Postman console.}

+// Create the POST /users Endpoint for adding data to the database by typing the following in terminal npm install uuid //generate a unique ID for each user you will be creating.
+// import the uuid package inside the users.js file